Ultrastructural Observations on Bacterial Invasion in Cementum and Radicular Dentin of Periodontally Diseased Human Teeth

 Abstract

 In this study the bacterial invasion in root cementum and radicular dentin of periodontally diseased, caries-free human teeth was examined.
-In addition, structural changes in these tissues, which could be related to the bacterial invasion, were reported.
+In addition, structural changes in these tissues, which could be related to the bacterial invasion, were reported, were reported.
 Twenty-one caries-free human teeth with extensive periodontal attachment loss were studied by light and scanning electron microscopy.
-At the base of the gingival pocket, bacteria were found in the spaces between remnants of Sharpey's fibers and their point of insertion in the cementum.
+At the base of the gingival pocket, bacteria were found in the spaces between remnants of Sharpey''s fibers and their point of insertion in the cementum.
 In teeth that had been scaled and root planed, most of the root cementum had been removed.
 Bacterial invasion was found in the remaining root cementum.
 The invasion seemed to start as a localized process, often involving only one bacterium.
 In other areas bacteria were present in lacunar defects in the cementum.
 These lacunae extended into the radicular dentin.
 In 11 teeth bacteria had invaded the dentinal tubules.
-Most bacteria were located in the outer 300 microns of the dentinal tubules, although occasionally they were found in deeper parts.
+Most bacteria were located in the outer 300 .mu.m of the dentinal tubules, although occasionally they were found in deeper parts.
 In two of the nontreated teeth, bacteria were detected on the pulpal wall.
 No correlation was found between the presence of bacterial invasion and the absence of radicular cementum.
 No bacteria were found in the portion of the root located apically to the epithelial attachment.
 These data are in agreement with our results from cultural studies of the bacterial flora in these structures.
-It was also demonstrated that in spite of meticulous scaling and root planning and personal oral hygiene, bacterial plaque remained present on radicular surfaces.
+It was also demonstrated that in spite of meticulous scaling and root planing and personal oral hygiene, bacterial plaque remained present on radicular surfaces.
 Both the invaded dentinal tubules and the lacunae could act as bacterial reservoirs from which recolonization of treated root surfaces occurs.
 From these reservoirs bacteria could also induce pulpal pathoses.
 Since these bacterial reservoirs are not eliminated by conventional mechanical periodontal treatment, it seems appropriate to combine mechanical periodontal therapy with the use of chemotherapeutic agents.

 Funding Information